mKCP

 seed: string

-This obfuscation mechanism cannot ensure the security of the content, but it may be able to resist some blocking.
+This obfuscation mechanism cannot be used to guarantee the security of communication content, but it may help mitigate some forms of blocking.

 HeaderObject